varadan13/varadan13/README.md

 ### Hi there 👋

+I'm currently learning
+- E Commerce Domain
+- How to write clean code?
+- How to think about a real life problem?
+- How to ask great questions?

+Fun Fact
+- I listen to the same set of audiobooks while refactoring and doing light weight coding.
+It helps me put my mind into the deep work mode.

 <!--
 **varadan13/varadan13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.